suziexi/frameblends.github.io/README.md

 - Computational tools to evaluate, analyze, and visualize the extracted metaphor data

-The three steps **”Metaphor construction → Metaphor extraction → Match construction patterns”** compose the iterative analysis process in the MetaNet system.
+The three steps **”Metaphor construction → Metaphor extraction → Match construction patterns”** compose the iterative analysis process in the MetaNet model.

 For the purely empirical, computational and  corpus-based method, instead of relying on intuitions about how a given target domain is metaphorically conceptualized, MetaNet explores the possibility to search a corpus and identify which source domain lemmas and frames are used, and with what relative frequency.